mtrybulec/R-Life/README.md

 # life
-Conway's Game of Life in R
+Conway's Game of Life, in R.

 Just playing with matrices in R... :-)

-Source life.R and then execute the life() function to run Life.
+Install the package, then execute life() to start.

 Source runTests.R to execute unit tests (requires the RUnit package).